severian42/The-Biomimicry-Equation/The Biomimicry Equation_ A Mathematical Framework for Information Coherence in Natural Systems.md

 ([Euler–Lagrange equation - Wikipedia](https://en.wikipedia.org/wiki/Euler%E2%80%93Lagrange_equation#:~:text=derivative%20%20is%20zero,generalized%20coordinates%2C%20and%20it%20is)).

-In other words, the physical path is a stationary point (usually a minimum) of the action ([Euler–Lagrange equation - Wikipedia](https://en.wikipedia.org/wiki/Euler%E2%80%93Lagrange_equation#:~:text=derivative%20%20is%20zero,generalized%20coordinates%2C%20and%20it%20is)).
+In other words, the physical path is a stationary point (usually a minimum) of the action.

-This principle is remarkably general – it reproduces Newton’s laws for particles and has an analogous formulation for continuous fields ([Euler–Lagrange equation - Wikipedia](https://en.wikipedia.org/wiki/Euler%E2%80%93Lagrange_equation#:~:text=equations.%20In%20classical%20mechanics%20%2C,dynamics%20of%20a%20%2099)).
+This principle is remarkably general – it reproduces Newton’s laws for particles and has an analogous formulation for continuous fields.

 **Action Functional Setup:** Consider a continuous field `ϕ(x⃗,t)` defined over space `x⃗∈Ω` and time `t∈[t₀,t₁]`.
 We define the action as the space-time integral of a Lagrangian density `𝓛`: